suharshith2006-afk/user-management-system/README.md

 ### ⚖️ Legal & Academic Disclosure
 Developed as an engineering portfolio asset and full-stack web application development challenge.
 This software is distributed in the hope that it will be useful for demonstrating modern database integration, secure communication design, and live deployment best practices, without any implied warranty of merchantability or fitness for a particular production environment.

 All rights reserved © 2026.
-Authorized for educational review.
+Authorized for full-stack system evaluation and identity portal presentation review.